PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 scores before TopK would alter the source model's selection semantics, so the converter does not add such a model-specific stabilization rule.

+The related `tmp_alike_debug3.onnx` and `tmp_alike_debug4.onnx` probes now run to completion after preserving the dynamic `[-1, 1]` output contract when a late Squeeze/Unsqueeze fold leaves stale higher-rank input metadata.
+Before the repair, LiteRT attempted to reshape 1,868 runtime elements to `[1, 1]`.
+The serialized shape tensor is now `[-1, 1]`, independent of the stale input rank.
+Their ordinary FLOAT32 outputs remain close: `scores_map` differs by at most `2.4020671844482422e-5`, `descriptors` by `3.732740879058838e-6`, and `scores` by `7.748603820800781e-7`; `keypoints` is exact.
+The debug-only exact-equality and derived boolean masks can nevertheless flip from those accumulation-order differences, producing boolean maximum error `1.0`.
+Both probes therefore remain active non-passes with the normalized reason `exact_equality_mask_instability_from_float_accumulation`.
+Introducing a tolerance into ONNX `Equal` would change model semantics, so no such rewrite is applied.

 The root-only Tier 3 gate at commit `c838b42` contains 71 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier3_root_c838b42.json`: 22 passed, 15 conversion errors, 17 timeouts, 1 accuracy failure, and 16 missing